Pbhagi/data-Engineer-portfolio/README.md

 # Bhargavi Reddy – Data Engineer Portfolio

 Hi!
-I am a Data Analyst with experience at CVS, Meta, and Accenture.
+I am a Data Engineer with experience at CVS, Meta, and Accenture.

 ## Skills
 - SQL